- Silence

 4. REJECTION

-As described above, law firms can make hiring decisions based on a variety of reasons and many of them may have nothing or little to do with a particular candidate’s qualifications.
-Receiving a “pass” from a law firm may feel like a personal rejection but don’t take it that way: Even the most qualified candidates should expect to receive passes—even many.
-Sometimes the reasons for a rejection are quite random or based on macroeconomic factors out of your control and that impact everyone.
-Sometimes they’re based on a particular firm’s specialized “rules of hiring.”
-You might be a terrific attorney and person but if there’s a recession coming down the pike, or if you don’t happen to fit the mold of a given law firm, your chances of rejection are high.
+As described above, law firms can make hiring decisions based on various reasons, and many of them may have nothing or little to do with a particular candidate’s qualifications.
+Receiving a “pass” from a law firm may feel like a personal rejection but do not take it that way.
+Even the most qualified candidates should expect to receive passes—even many.
+Sometimes the reasons for rejection are quite random or based on macroeconomic factors out of your control and that impact everyone.
+Sometimes they are based on a particular firm’s specialized “rules of hiring.”
+You might be a terrific attorney and person, but if there is a recession coming down the pike, or if you do not happen to fit the mold of a given law firm, your chances of rejection are high.

 A firm’s “rules of hiring” may have to do with things like grade cutoffs or required years of experience.
-For example, many candidates will get rejected from certain law firms because their résumés and transcripts don’t conform to strict requirements set out by those firms for law school and class ranking to make the initial cut.
+For example, many candidates will get rejected from certain law firms because their resumes and transcripts do not conform to strict requirements set out by those firms for law school and class ranking to make the initial cut.
 These firms may allow for no exceptions.
-Other candidates will get rejected if they don’t have experience with a certain type and size of law firm for a minimum time period.
-Again, very often firms may not allow for exceptions.
+Other candidates will get rejected if they do not have experience with a certain type and size of law firm for a minimum period.
+Again, very often, firms may not allow for exceptions.

-Similarly, if you’re not in the exact range of JD years desired, many firms will not even take a look at your application.
-And if you’d more than one job transition already, that may be the end of your candidacy.
-For senior attorneys and partners, your book of portable business and your client roster will also be very important.
+Similarly, if you are not in the same range of JD years desired, many firms will not even look at your application.
+And if you have had more than one job transition already, that may be the end of your candidacy.
+Your book of portable business and your client roster will also be very important for senior attorneys and partners.

 See How to Easily Determine the Best Attorneys and Law Firms: The Five Prestige Levels of Attorneys and Law Firms for more information about the hiring criteria of law firms.

-For top tier firms, receiving an offer for a lateral position is like successfully reaching the end of a complex maze.
+For top-tier firms, receiving an offer for a lateral position is like successfully reaching the end of a complex maze.
 Only a few candidates will have the right combination, appear at the right time, and avoid the wrong turns.
-Also, successful candidates will also need a measure of luck, including those things that are completely out of their control like whether the interviewer was having a good day or bad, whether a new case that needed to be staffed arrived the week before their interview, or whether you might share unanticipated esoteric interests that begin to break down formalities.
+Also, successful candidates will need a measure of luck, including those things that are completely out of their control, like whether the interviewer was having a good day or bad, whether a new case that needed to be staffed arrived the week before their interview, or whether you might share unanticipated esoteric interests that begin to break down formalities.

 The bottom line is that much of the job search process is random, even at the most elite levels.
 Do these factors determine your true value and capability as a skilled and sophisticated attorney?
 Not really.
 It makes no sense to take any of this personally or let your ego get caught up in the process.